thecml/kubernetes-on-arm/README.md

 ## Setup Kubernetes

-If you want to change something in the source, edit as you want build the images before you do this (next chapter) These script are important in the setup process.
+If you want to change something in the source, edit files in `/etc/kubernetes/source/images` and run `kube-config build-images` before you do this
+These script are important in the setup process.
 They spin up all required services in the right order.
 If you skipped the build process, this may take ~10min, depending on your internet connection.